collivier/katacoda-scenarios/xtestingci/firstcd/nutshell.md

 which would require additional skills.

-In the same mindset, XtestingCI also generates all the jobs needed to package automatically your testcases in docker containers from a git repository.
+In the same mindset, XtestingCI also generates all the jobs needed to package automatically your test cases in docker containers from a git repository.
 All these jobs can scan your deliverables to detect any vulnerability and even run the patchset verification before merge (a.k.a Gates).